alessandrofrancesconi/gimp-plugin-bimp/README.md

 For those interested in remaining on the cutting edge, the instructions are as follows:

 1. Install [MacPorts](https://www.macports.org/install.php)
-2. Install prerequisites: `sudo port install coreutils pcre `
+2. Install prerequisites: `sudo port install coreutils `
 3. Add `/opt/local/libexec/gnubin` to your `PATH` to make them the GNU tools the default: `PATH=/opt/local/libexec/gnubin:$PATH`  (You can also add this to your login profile if you want the change to be permanent).
 3. Install GIMP with MacPorts: `sudo port install gimp +quartz` (You can leave off the `+quartz` if you prefer GIMP to run in the X11 environment instead of natively.)
 4. Follow the build and install instructions for Linux.